 If your verification is unsuccessful, you will receive a notification with the reason for rejection.
 Common reasons include:

-Blurry or unreadable ID photos → Try retaking them with better lighting.
+❌ Blurry or unreadable ID photos → Try retaking them with better lighting.
+Place your document on a flat surface under a bright, even light source, ensuring no shadows or glare distort the image.

 📌 Switch devices or platforms.
 If the verification process encounters technical issues such as connectivity problems, try using a different device or platform, like switching from a desktop to a mobile device.